apache/spark/docs/apache-airflow-providers-google/logging/gcs.rst

 .. _write-logs-gcp:

-Writing Logs to Google Cloud Storage
+Writing logs to Google Cloud Storage
 ------------------------------------

 Remote logging to Google Cloud Storage uses an existing Airflow connection to read or write logs.
 If you